PapirusDevelopmentTeam/materia-kde/README.md

   See [screenshots](https://github.com/PapirusDevelopmentTeam/materia-kde/wiki/Screenshots#materia-blur) with Materia Blur.

-## Hacks for hide borders on Calendar (on Digital Clock Widget) & separators on KMenu (KickOff Widget)
+## Hacks for hide borders on Calendar (in Digital Clock Widget) & separators on KMenu (in KickOff Widget)

 ```
 mkdir -p ~/.local/share/plasma/plasmoids